 INTERNSHIP-HUMAN RESOURCES...requires students to complete 72 to 216 hours (1 to 3 credits) of performing work in a business/industrial service setting related to their Human Resource program objectives.
 Students are responsible for seeking and obtaining the internship workstation position.
 Course requirements include maintaining a log of work activities, identifying and receiving approval from the job supervisor and instructor, and completing a work-related project.
 Students meet periodically at LTC.
-PREREQUISITE:10105124 Port Intro & 10105126 Career Assess or 10105128 Pers Branding & CONDITION: Verification of eligibility by instructor coord of Hum Res prog (student must have at least 45 credits of Hum Res prog courses)
+CONDITION: Verification of eligibility by instructor coord of Hum Res prog (student must have at least 45 credits of Hum Res prog courses)